Kahua vs. Procore: Construction Management Platforms Compared

 With solutions like Kahua’s Capital Planning app and Cashflow Forecasting, you can strategically plan, allocate resources, and track financial investments across the lifecycle of a project.

-Procore offers project financial tools and cost visibility, but its financial strength is more tightly tied to project execution than to long-horizon capital governance.
+Procore offers project financial tools and cost visibility, including company-level capital planning.
+However, its financial capabilities are more closely tied to project execution than long-range capital governance.

 Governance, Compliance, and Audit Readiness

 Kahua supports governance with structured approvals, documentation controls, standardized workflows, and defensible reporting across multiple stakeholders.
-Its Continuous Facility Condition Assessments solution also helps teams maintain current facility data over time.
-Therefore, it strengthens planning, supports compliance efforts, and makes audit preparation easier.
+It strengthens planning, supports compliance efforts, and makes audit preparation easier.
+The Kahua Government Network is FedRAMP Moderate and DoD IL-2 authorized, and has been since 2022.

 This distinction becomes even more critical as construction industry trends push organizations toward tighter oversight and clearer reporting.